md2501/bfrpgcg/README.md

 - [x] cleaner code
 - [ ] 4d6 for abilities house rule as an option
 - [ ] option to preselect random spells
 - [ ] optional equipment
+- [ ] add some optional class/race supplements from the official [downloads page](https://basicfantasy.org/downloads.html).
-- [ ] guide on how to add new races/classes
+- [ ] guide on how to contribute
 - [x] multilanguage support
   - [x] add drop down to select language
   - [x] add complete german translations